-Opera seams to support most of them and they have some good initial look there.
+Opera seems to support most of them and they have some good initial look there.

-Date selection related.Many times you need to create or integrate some control that will be a date-time picker, I've done this way to often and I'm sure that you also have.
-But why should we do something like this, this should be part of html and we should just style it with CSS.
+Date selection related.Many times you need to create or integrate some control that will be a date-time picker, I've done this way too often and I'm sure that you also have.
+But why should we do something like this, this should be part of HTML and we should just style it with CSS.
 HTML5 makes this very simple with the date input types.

 <input type="datetime" /> <input type="datetime-local" /> <input type="date" /> <input type="week" /> <input type="time" />

 |Email validation example on Opera 12|

 |Input type email on iOS|

 You could also style with CSS using input type specific selectors like input[type=radio].
 Best thing about the input types by far is that they are semantically correct so mobile phones open input type specific view on the keyboard.

 <form> <input name="email" type="email" pattern="[^ @]*@[^ @]*" value="" /> <input id="url" type="url" /> <input id="phone" type="tel" /> <input type="submit" /> </form>

 <input type="color" />